sbracegirdle/sbracegirdle.github.io/README.md

 ## How to deploy

-Commit and push, it will deploy automatically.
+Commit and push, it will deploy automatically via GitHub Pages.